 For a period of at least three years following completion of the self-evaluation, the district will maintain on file, available for public inspection, a list of those interested persons consulted, a description of the areas examined and problems identified, and modifications made.

 Enforcement - 28 CFR §35.107

-The Board will designate the Supervisor of Pupil Services is designated as district coordinator for matters dealing with ADA compliance §504 and Title IX.
-The district coordinator shall act as a compliance officer and can be contacted at the following address or telephone number:
+The Board will designate the Supervisor of Pupil Services as district coordinator for matters dealing with ADA compliance.
+The district coordinator can be contacted at the following address or telephone number:

-Office Address: Telephone Number:
+Office Address: